Matrix-citizen/birthday-reminder/README.md

 # Birthday reminder

-An element of a project, using React.js
+An element of a project, done  by using React.js

 ## Usage